BlueBrain/BioExplorer/ARCHITECTURE.md

 One of the keys towards seeing how the brain functions is representation of how the individual cells work.
 Specifically, the more morphologically precise the representation can be, the simpler it is for specialists in the organic field to approve cell structures; photograph reasonable rendering is accordingly significant.

-The _BBBE_ is built as a plug-in of the [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) platform, that can intelligently perform high-quality and high-fidelity rendering of large neuroscience datasets.
-Thanks to its client/server architecture, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) can be run in the cloud as well as on a supercomputer, and stream the rendering to any browser, either in a web UI or a Jupyter notebook.
+The _BBBE_ is built as a plug-in of a fork of version 1.0.0 of the [Blue Brain Brayns](https://github.com/BlueBrain/Brayns/releases/tag/1.0.0) platform, that can intelligently perform high-quality and high-fidelity rendering of large neuroscience datasets.
+Thanks to its client/server architecture, _BBBE_ can be run in the cloud as well as on a supercomputer, and stream the rendering to any browser, either in a web UI or a Jupyter notebook.
 The challenges of neuroscience are numerous, but in the context of visualization at the Blue Brain Project, four objectives have to be reached: Large data sets, large displays, rendering performance and image quality.

 ![___](./bioexplorer/pythonsdk/doc/source/images/bioexplorer_axis.png)

 As an academic institution, we also want to provide free software that can be run on virtually any type of architecture: CPUs, GPUs or virtual machines hosted in the cloud.
-In order to be used by a community as large possible, the target audience for [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) includes developers, scientists, digital artists, and media designers.
+In order to be used by a community as large possible, the target audience for _BBBE_ includes developers, scientists, digital artists, and media designers.

 ## Design goals

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) is designed to address the challenges of visualizing large scale neuroscientific data (hundreds of thousands up to few millions of highly detailed neurons and Terabytes of simulation data).
+_BBBE_ is designed to address the challenges of visualizing large scale neuroscientific data (hundreds of thousands up to few millions of highly detailed neurons and Terabytes of simulation data).
 It has a research-oriented modular architecture that uses plug-ins, which makes it easy to experiment with novel rendering techniques, for instance trying to visualize neural electrical activity with signed distance fields.

-This architecture is well-suited to address new use cases that are requested by scientists on a regular basis.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) has a client-server architecture allowing to run on a desktop PC, in the cloud or on a supercomputer.
-The core of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) currently provides two rendering engines, a CPU implementation built on top of Intel [OSPRay](https://github.com/ospray/ospray), and a GPU one based on [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix).
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) provides an engine API that facilitates the integration of additional rendering engines.
+This architecture is well-suited to address new use cases that are requested by scientists on a regular basis. _BBBE_ has a client-server architecture allowing to run on a desktop PC, in the cloud or on a supercomputer.
+The core of _BBBE_ currently provides two rendering engines, a CPU implementation built on top of Intel [OSPRay](https://github.com/ospray/ospray), and a GPU one based on [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix). _BBBE_ provides an engine API that facilitates the integration of additional rendering engines.

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) has custom virtual cameras to support any type of display, for example cylindrical, omni-stereo panoramic and virtual reality setups.
-The rendered images can be streamed either to web browsers or large curved display walls.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) aims to be a platform for scientific visualization that makes it easy to add new scientific use-cases without having to worry about the complexity of the large scale rendering challenges.
+_BBBE_ has custom virtual cameras to support any type of display, for example cylindrical, omni-stereo panoramic and virtual reality setups.
+The rendered images can be streamed either to web browsers or large curved display walls. _BBBE_ aims to be a platform for scientific visualization that makes it easy to add new scientific use-cases without having to worry about the complexity of the large scale rendering challenges.
 In the context of the Blue Brain Project:

 -   Unified engine/platform as separate tools/applications increase the maintenance complexity
 -   Unify common features like the loading of the data, and the building of the 3D scene